pascual-tejero/image-classification-CIFAR10/README.md

 - **models/**

-  The `models` folder contains two subfolders:
+  The `models` folder contains two Python files:

-  - `LeNet5/`: This folder holds the implementation of a LeNet-5 inspired neural network.
-You can explore the contents of this folder to learn more about its architecture.
+  - `LeNet5.py`: This file holds the implementation of a LeNet-5 inspired neural network.
+You can explore the contents of this file to learn more about its architecture.

-  - `ResNet18/`: In this folder, you'll find the implementation of a ResNet-18 model.
-Details about its architecture and components can be found inside this subfolder.
+  - `ResNet18.py`: In this file, you'll find the implementation of a ResNet-18 model.
+Details about its architecture and components can be found inside this file.

 - **results/**